Involvement and Benefits

 - guides to the benefit system for people who are considering involvement

 - staff training for the delivery of payments for service user involvement

-As a gift to organisations that involve service users and because of my uncertain health and future, I have simplified my NIHR guidance.
+As a gift to organisations that involve service users, I have simplified my guidance for the National Institute for Health Research.
 This is now published by Disability Rights UK online free for everyone to use.
 This has been developed over many years and if used exactly as advised has proved 100% successful at protecting people’s benefits.